isabella232/journeys.en/help/using/building-journeys/journeystop.md

 You can finish a journey manually to ensure that customers who already entered the journey can finish their path but new users are not able to enter the journey.

-A finished journey version cannot be restarted or manually deleted.
+A finished journey version cannot be restarted.
 You can create a new version from the journey or duplicate it.

->[!NOTE]
+>[!WARNING]
 >
->To perform a manual finish on a journey, it must be in live status.
+>When a version of a journey is manually finished, any new entrance on events for new customer is forbidden.

 You can stop a journey by clicking **Finish** while hovering over a journey in the list of journeys.